ibm-hyper-protect/contract-go/docs/README.md

 ## Introduction

-The library has been developed to automate the process for provisioning Hyper Protect Virtual Servers for VPC and Hyper Protect Container Runtime.
+The library is developed to automate the process for provisioning Hyper Protect Virtual Servers for VPC and Hyper Protect Container Runtime.

 ## Configuration